ethereum-optimism/optimism-tutorial/getting-started/README.md

    seth call $GREETER "greet()" | seth --to-ascii
    ```

+## Moving to mainnet

+When it is time to deploy your application on mainnet, follow these steps:

+1. Use [a bridge](https://app.optimism.io/bridge) to transfer ETH to Optimism mainnet.
+1. In your configuration files or environment variable, use [a mainnet URL](https://community.optimism.io/docs/useful-tools/networks/#optimism-mainnet).

 ## Best practices

 It is best to start development with the EVM provided by the development stack.